 Ask probing questions e.g. what does it need to know about the environment around it or the broader world to work?
 How does it get this information?

 Don’t overlook simple components: lights, screens, or input buttons or dials are all part of the technical infrastructure of the device.

-Develop this into a diagram like the one above.
+Finally Develop this into a diagram like the one below.

-Build on the diagram and richly annotate it so that it describes the following:
+As you build up the diagram, annotate it so that it describes some of following: